ProjectNerva/REHS-SpatialIntelligenceProject/TECHNICAL.md

 - Exposure control (`oakd_recorder.cpp` doesn't cap auto-exposure) -- motion blur under indoor lighting during fast motion is a plausible remaining contributor, untested in isolation.
-- `Stereo.ThDepth: 40.0` is still the generic ORB-SLAM3 example default, not a measured value for this rig.
+- Whether relocalization actually works at all once a map reaches VIBA 2 -- completely untested, since no map has gotten there yet.

-## Validating a recording before running it through SLAM
+## On pre-flight-checking a recording before running it through SLAM

-Cheaper than a full SLAM run: check whether the raw IMU data actually clears the motion bar before spending time on tracking/mapping analysis.
-From `mav0/imu0/data.csv`, compute the acceleration-magnitude std-dev in 1-second windows across the clip and look for any 15+ second stretch where every window stays above ~0.3 m/s².
-If no such stretch exists, the recording won't produce a mature map regardless of how good visual tracking is -- re-film instead of debugging further down the pipeline.
+Earlier draft of this guide proposed checking raw accelerometer std-dev against a threshold as a cheap pre-check.
+That's now known to be the wrong signal -- the real criterion (`dist` between estimated keyframe camera centers) is a property of the *tracked trajectory*, not the raw IMU stream, and isn't computable without actually running the tracker.
+There isn't a cheap proxy for this; the only real test is replaying the recording through `SLAM_DEBUG` and checking whether `mTinit`-driven messages (`start VIBA 1/2`, `Not enough motion for initializing`) show what you'd expect.